On the streets of a Colorado city, pregnant migrants struggle to survive

 AURORA, Colo.
 (AP) — She was eight months pregnant when she was forced to leave her Denver homeless shelter.
 It was November.

 First they walked to Walmart.
-There, with money she and her husband had collected from begging on the street, they bought a tent.
+There, with money she and her husband earned begging on the street, they bought a tent.

-They waited until dark to construct their new home.
-They chose a grassy median along a busy thoroughfare in Aurora, the next town over, a suburb known for its immigrant population.
+They chose for their new home a grassy median along a busy thoroughfare in Aurora, the next town over, a suburb known for its immigrant population.

 “We wanted to go somewhere where there were people,” Herrera, 28, said in Spanish.
 “It feels safer.”

 That night, temperatures dipped to 32 degrees.
-And as she wrapped her body around her son’s to keep him warm enough that he could sleep, Ivanni Herrera cried.
+And as she wrapped her body around her son’s, Ivanni Herrera cried.

-Over the past two years, a record number of families from Venezuela have come to the United States seeking a better life for themselves and their children.
-Instead, they’ve found themselves in communities roiling with conflict about how much to help the newcomers — or whether to help at all.
+Over the past two years, a record number of Venezuelans have come to the U.S. seeking a better life.
+Instead, they’ve found themselves in communities roiling over how much to help the newcomers — or whether to help at all.

-Unable to legally work without filing expensive and complicated paperwork, some are homeless and gambling on the kindness of strangers to survive.
-Some have found themselves sleeping on the streets — even those who are pregnant.
+Unable to legally work without filing expensive and complicated paperwork, some have found themselves sleeping on the streets — even those who are pregnant.

-Like many in her generation, regardless of nationality, Herrera found inspiration for her life’s ambitions on social media.
-Back in Ecuador, where she had fled years earlier to escape the economic collapse in her native Venezuela, Herrera and her husband were emboldened by images of families like theirs hiking across the infamous Darién Gap from Colombia into Panama.
-If all those people could do it, they thought, so can we.

 She was seeing doctors and social workers at a Denver hospital where she planned to give birth because they served everyone, even those without insurance.
 They were alarmed their pregnant patient was now sleeping outside in the cold.

-Days after she was forced to leave the Microtel, Denver paused its policy and allowed homeless immigrants to stay in its shelters through the winter.
-Denver officials say they visited encampments to urge homeless migrants to come back inside.
-But they didn’t venture outside the city limits to Aurora.

-As Colorado’s third-largest city, Aurora, on Denver’s eastern edge, is a place where officials have turned down requests to help migrants.
-In February, the Aurora City Council passed a resolution telling other cities and nonprofits not to bring migrants into the community because it “does not currently have the financial capacity to fund new services related to this crisis.”
+In Colorado’s third-largest city, Aurora, officials have turned down requests to help migrants.
+In February, the City Council passed a resolution telling other cities and nonprofits not to bring migrants into the community because it “does not currently have the financial capacity to fund new services.”
 Yet still they come, because of its lower cost of living and Spanish-speaking community.

-The doctors treated Herrera’s yeast infection and urged her to sleep at the hospital.
-It wouldn’t cost anything, they assured her, just as her birth would be covered by emergency Medicaid, a program that extends the health care benefits for poor American families to unauthorized immigrants for labor and delivery.
+The doctors urged Herrera to sleep at the hospital.
+It wouldn’t cost anything, they assured her, just as her birth would be covered by emergency Medicaid.

 Herrera refused.